shrop/os-app-configs/shrop-imac.md

 * Set the "Computer Name" and "Local Hostname" in "Sharing"
 * Turn on "Dock hiding"
+* Turn off screen-savers
+* Set "Energy Saver" to defaults and then set the computer to restart after a power failure
+* Under "Security & Privacy/General" set password to be required immediately when screensaver or sleep begins
 * Turn on "Screen Sharing" for "Administrators"
 * Turn on "Remote Login" for mdshrops
 * Turn on "Printer sharing" for the HP printer (Install HP printer drivers for HP C4480)